mjdonovan410/TinyTitan-GravityExperiment/Construction_Info/README.md

 #### Claw Assembly
 This part of the Assembly is where students can get involved.
 We have developed a claw to work for this experiment but any claw developed could work.
 It would be interesting to make it a project and then choose the best one.

 As for this experiment, we do have a claw thanks to the work of Dr. Lonnie Love and Josh Reed.
-The files needed are in the folder named `Claw Parts`.
+The files needed are in the folder named `3D Print Files`.

 ##### Hardware for Claw
 | Quantity | Part                        |